 Owner Leo Keka sings the praises of Quincy – just 7.5 miles from Boston, and a great place to eat and stay.
 Bostonians have certainly found their way to Alba, a chophouse – sushi restaurant, with patrons pouring out of limos and Uber-X’s to dine here on a random midweek night.

 Keka is very hands-on, exhibiting enormous pride in his Albanian heritage and the dishes that his chefs create.
 Portions are huge, but considering the romantic ambiance, not outrageously priced.
-For example the signature house-made Bolognese is just $24.
+For example the signature house-made Bolognese is just $27.

 EAT: Shabu – part of Fuji Restaurant Group

-First off, owner, Jimmy Liang, is hot stuff.
-This amiable, smiley, personable guy also runs fantastic restaurants with his tweak on Asian food.
+First off, Shabu owner, Jimmy Liang, is hot stuff.
+This amiable, smiley, personable guy also runs other fantastic restaurants with his tweak on Asian food.
 This one, Shabu, is destination for everything “Hot Pot.”
 Even the taste of hot pot broths are superior to most restaurants of this kind – lending umami intensity to the meats and raw veggies that stew in them.

-Liang is one of those immigrant-made-good stories.
+Jimmy Liang is one of those immigrant-made-good stories.
 His family came to Quincy from China when Jimmy was a kid.
 As Jimmy tells it, he was a restless teen and not very interested in anything.
 That changed when a well-regarded Sushi chef took Liang under his wing, taught him the ropes, and installed him in his kitchen.
 By age 16, Jimmy was sending out his Sushi creations to hungry guests.

 Grateful for the opportunity, Liang enlisted his brothers, friends, and cousins to work with him in his business.
-Though he trained as a classical Japanese Sushi chef, says Laing, he’s “evolved over the years.
+Though trained as a classical Japanese Sushi chef, says Laing, he’s “evolved over the years.
 Now, I create American sushi,” with fish from Boston waters.

 EAT: The Tavern at Quarry Hills